Ruby Price and Quality Guide (Colour, Clarity & More!)

 Heat Treatment

-• Make stones lighter or darker
+- Making stones lighter or darker

-• Remove undesirable hues or colour zoning
+- Removing undesirable hues or colour zoning

-Heat + Flux
+Heat Treatment + Flux

-A modification of the traditional heat treatment is to add flux to the process (usually borax) as the flux can help to partially heal surface-reaching fractures, which makes them less noticeable.
+A modification of the traditional heat treatment is to add a flux (usually borax) to the process.

 Glass Filling

-This is done by heating the stone in the presence of lead-glass powder, which melts and fills the fractures.
+The process of glass-filling involves heating the stone in the presence of lead-glass powder, which melts and fills the fractures.

 Natural vs Synthetic (Lab-Grown) Rubies